Doomlazer/SQ3-TUCR-EPP/README.md

 ## What is this?

 A mod for the DOS version of Space Quest III.
 It adds new planets to the Aluminum Mallard's scanner.
 Currently, there are two new planets and one new space station.
-It adds a new inventory item the P.T.D. which can distort time and even <a href="https://www.youtube.com/watch?v=czkSgwzEfqA">cheat death</a>.
 The mod is still in early development and in an unfinished state.
 Causal players should wait until the final release for the best experience.

 <img src="pics/23.png"  width="600" alt="AquaVelveeta seen for the first time.">